Home > Events > Paris Plage

 Unauthorized swimming is prohibited

 Unsupervised swimming is dangerous... and prohibited.
 Currents, aquatic plants, boats... all those things are dangers and can lead to serious injuries and drowning.
-It is, of course, forbidden to jump from bridges and footbridges that span the canals (Seine, Ourcq).
+It is, of course, forbidden to jump from bridges and walkways that span the canals (Seine, Ourcq).

 Only the authorized areas during Paris Plage are accessible for swimming under supervision.
 Pools are secured, supervised and the water quality is tested.
 It is necessary to respect the recommendations in the current sanitary context (gauge, distance, etc).